fastrgv/WorldCupSokerban/README.md

 ------------------------------------------------------------------------
 Open a commandline terminal, and cd to the install directory.

-You will see a new directory appear, that you may rename.
+You will see a new directory, that may be renamed.

 Users should then cd to the install-directory, then, at the command line, type the executable name to start the game.